craig@blackpagedigital.com

 directly, on the version of Augment that Doug used in his everyday

 work.
-I have worked for Applied Minds and EZBoard, and at Weather
+I have worked for Applied Minds and Weather

 Dimensions with original Smalltalk implementor Dan Ingalls.
 I